oliviazhang0416/survival_MEM/README.md

 # survival_MEM

+File description:

+1. surv_v2.Rmd
-surv_v2.Rmd: the file that contains the code to do the simulation
+   the file that contains the code to do the simulation

+2. result.Rmd
-result.Rmd: the file to plot the results
+   the file to plot the results

+3. gen_data_v2.R
-gen_data_v2.R: the code to generate the data
+   the code to generate the data